This article was originally published in the September issue of The Stylist Newspapers.

 Professionals are helping professionals realize their value.
 Because of that, the industry is changing for the better.

 Thanks to the proliferation of social media and websites dedicated to salon professionals, industry professionals are learning how to command respect once again from their clients, their employers, and their peers.
 We’re coming back to the realization that what we do for a living actually matters.

 Our careers deserve to be taken seriously.
 We are not powerless pawns or victims of a stingy market that doesn’t appreciate our talents.
 We’re in control of our industry and our professional destinies.

 We are no longer willing to negotiate with consumer terrorists who can’t respect our education, experience, or talent.

 Argumentative discount shoppers are being told to take their haggling elsewhere.
 Late clients and no-shows are being charged for compromising our schedules.
 We are putting more policies into place and enforcing them, sending clear messages to clients that they are finally going to be held accountable.

 Online professional networking groups have given us far more than the ability to market our businesses to a wider audience; they have given us our pride back and allowed us to take back our industry in a way that would otherwise not be possible.

-The economy isn’t yet perfect, but we’ve come through the worst of it stronger and better for it.
-The next time things get tough, we’ll adapt—but in a way that won’t compromise our professional worth.
+The economy may falter again, but we’ve learned that we can pull through, coming out stronger and better.
+The next time things get tough, we’ll adapt, but in a way that won’t compromise our professional worth.
 Together, we’re standing strong—and we’re not apologizing for it anymore.